 We went to view other hospitals as I felt I couldn’t bear to go to the same hospital again.
 Two of my friends were pregnant around the same time and I felt carried along in a wave of pretend happiness when secretly inside I felt numb, terrified.
 I wrote letters to everyone as I was convinced that I would die this time, a letter to my husband, my parents, my beautiful firstborn and to the baby I thought I would never see, never hold.
 I believed I would never see my beautiful babies grow up, never see them go to school, run along the beach, build sand castles, collect autumn leaves, splash in puddles, that I would never know the people they were to become, their hopes and dreams.

-So at 42 weeks I was induced and had a ‘normal’ birth, my placenta delivered and I was in shock, my baby was here doing skin to skin, breastfeeding and I was ok.
-I remember lying in hospital with her sleeping on my chest thinking maybe fate had granted me some time, time to hold her, time to love her, but deep down I was waiting for something to go wrong.
+So at 41 weeks they induced me and I has a wonderful birth, my placenta delivered and I was in shock, my baby was here doing skin to skin, breastfeeding and I was ok.
+I remember lying in hospital with her sleeping on my chest thinking maybe fate had granted me some morevtime, time to hold her, time to love her, but deep down I was waiting for something to go wrong.

 I remember going home the next day in shock, I was still here, the letters unread.
-I know that although I should of been happy I was in shock, numb and struggling.
-My normal birth instead of healing me only made we realise more how bad my first birth had been and intensified the guilt I felt about Kathryn’s early days without me.
-I carried on for months feeling numb the only thing that felt real, that gave me strength was my two beautiful babies.
+I should of been happy but I was in shock, numb.
+As the weeks and months passed my normal birth instead of healing me only made me realise more how bad my first birth had been and intensified the guilt I felt about Kathryn’s early days without me.
+I carried on for months feeling numb, the only thing that felt real, that gave me strength was my two beautiful babies.
 No one saw my pain or they never said so and after a while I really thought I was doing ok.